 Patients receive their QR code on the result report provided by the laboratory.
 This can be on paper or digitally, or patients could access the report directly if the lab offers access through its online patient portal.

 With the QR code in hand, a person can meet the new requirements and mandates being implemented at jobsites, offices, venues, airports, and more.
 Patients show their printed report or present the QR code on their mobile device.
 An administrator scans the image on their own cell phone and verifies the result as it appears directly from the testing laboratory.

-Moving ahead, QR code reporting will continue to be valuable whenever testing results must be verified.
+Moving ahead, reporting with QR codes will continue to be valuable whenever testing results must be verified.
 Casinos, for example, will enjoy a smoother employee and administrative experience for their routine toxicology testing.

 It has become increasingly important to create a secure link back to the testing laboratory following reports of people trying to forge COVID-19 testing and vaccination documents.
 In July, two American travelers were fined more than $15,000 when they arrived at a Toronto airport holding allegedly fraudulent documents that suggested the pair had received COVID-19 vaccinations and negative pre-departure tests.
 In August, a Florida couple was arrested in Hawaii after allegedly presenting fake vaccination documentation for themselves and their two children.